 such that it will provide isolation and testing facilities for CT secondaries at the cabinet.
 For multi-ratio CTs the terminal block is provided on the LCC as per IEEE C57.13 to facilitate the connection of various taps.
 The facility is provided in the LCC for shorting and grounding of secondary terminals.

 Potential transformer (PT) secondary windings are terminated at the local control cabinet through a terminal box.
 For PT wiring in the LCC, each phase of each circuit is provided with a miniature knife switch and a high rupturing capacity (HRC) fuse/supervised mini circuit breaker (MCB).
 Knife switches are located on the PT side of fuses.
 Separate terminals are provided for PT fuse supervision.

 The following interlocking scheme is incorporated inside the cabinet for reasons of safety and convenience of operation, and also to prevent incorrect switching sequences that could lead to a hazardous situation to plant, equipment, or personnel.
 The electrical interlocking is effective under both local and remote operations.
 The following are some typical requirements for interlocking:

 - Manual operation of the disconnect and grounding switches is only possible under electrical interlock release conditions.
 A key switch for overriding interlocks between disconnect and grounding switches associated with circuit breakers during maintenance is provided in the control cabinet.

 - Mechanical and electrical interlock between disconnect and grounding switch operation is provided.

 - The electrical interlock scheme is fail-safe to prevent loss of interlock function upon loss of control voltage.

-- Electrical interlock between the line PT secondary voltage and respective high speed grounding switch operation is provided through under voltage relay contacts.
+- Electrical interlock between the line PT secondary voltage and respective high-speed grounding switch operation is provided through voltage relay contacts.